Corporate Governance Statement

 The Board has developed a charter that outlines responsibilities that encompass the following:

-• Ensuring that effective audit, risk management and compliance systems are in place to protect the Group’s assets and to minimise the possibility of the Group operating beyond legal requirements or beyond acceptable risk parameters.
+• ensuring that effective audit, risk management and compliance systems are in place to protect the Company’s assets and to minimise the possibility of the Group operating beyond legal requirements or beyond acceptable risk parameters;

-• Reviewing, on a regular basis, senior management succession planning and development.
+• reviewing, on a regular basis, senior management succession planning and development; and

-Each year the Board has nine scheduled one day meetings, at least one extended strategic planning meeting, at least four Audit Committee meetings and several unscheduled meetings to consider and/or review substantial projects and any other special circumstances that may arise from time to time.
+The Board has nine scheduled one day meetings, an extended strategic planning meeting at least once a year, at least four Audit Committee meetings and several unscheduled meetings to consider and/or review substantial projects and any other special circumstances that may arise from time to time.

-The Constitution and NZX Listing Rules also require that while there are a total of six or seven directors, two must be independent directors.
-As at 31 March 2012, the Board has determined that the independent directors of TrustPower are RH Aitken, GJC Swier, and IS Knowles and the non-independent directors of TrustPower are MJ Cooney, BJ Harker, and M Bogoievski.
+The Constitution and NZX Listing Rules also require that while there are a total of six or seven Directors, two must be independent Directors.
+As at 31 March 2010, the Board has determined that the independent Directors of TrustPower are RP Carter, GJC Swier, and IS Knowles and the non-independent Directors of TrustPower are MJ Cooney, BJ Harker, and HRL Morrison.

-The Board has established a standing Audit Committee consisting of three directors.
+The Board has established a standing Audit Committee consisting of three Board members.
 The Committee meets at least four times a year.
-Members of the Committee are: GJC Swier (Chairman), BJ Harker, and IS Knowles.
+Members of the Committee are: GJC Swier (Chairman), BJ Harker, and RP Carter.

 The role of the Audit Committee is formally recorded in a charter document approved by the Board of Directors.
 The primary objective of the Committee, as set out in the charter, is to assist the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group.
 In particular, the Committee’s main responsibilities are to:

-• Recommend to the Board the appointment, removal and remuneration of the external auditors, and review the terms of their engagement, and the scope and quality of the audit.
+• recommend to the Board the appointment, removal and remuneration of the external auditors, and review the terms of their engagement, and the scope and quality of the audit; and

 In fulfilling its responsibilities, the Audit Committee receives regular reports from management and the internal and external auditors.
 It also meets with the internal and external auditors at least three times a year – more frequently if necessary.
 The internal and external auditors have a clear line of direct communication at any time to either the Chairperson of the Audit Committee or the Chairperson of the Board.